NewIncome/mv_framework/README.md

 - xl -> 1440px

 ## Sizes:
-for col Sizes
+For col Sizes
 - columns go inside rows and are divided in 12 spans (1 - 12)
-for paddings and margins
+For paddings and margins
-- -8 to 8 which translates to: -4rem to 4rem
+- from -8 to 8 which translates to: -4rem to 4rem

 ## Sides:
-used mainly for paddings, margins
+Used mainly for paddings, margins
 - t -> top
 - b -> bottom
 - l -> left
 - r -> right

 ## Paddings-Margins:
-for each side and for each breakpoint
+For each side and for each breakpoint
   - p(side)-(breakpoint)
     - pt, pb, pl and pr (e.g.: pr-xs)
   - m
     - mt, mb, ml and mr

 ## Classes:
-for positioning elements (used mainly for positioning with flex property)
+For positioning elements (used mainly for positioning with flex property)
 - container
 - container-fluid
 - col